project-draco/tools/README.md

 - **g2h**: converts a GIT repository to a Historage Repository (HR);
 - **mining/co-change**: computes a co-change MDG (Module Dependency Graph) from a HR or GIT repository;
 - **clustering**: computes clusters from a MDG (outputs a DOT file format);
-- **depfind-converter**: convert a XML produced by depfind to a MDG (depfind is a static dependencies collector), or computes an inheritance information file;
+- **depfind-converter**: converts a XML produced by depfind to a MDG (depfind is a static dependencies collector), or computes an inheritance information file;
 - **recommender**: computes evolutionary smells and refactoring recommendations from: a co-change MDG,